znshahid/Shell-V2/README.md

 Previously, I also didn't implement the -a argument, so I added that as well.
 It was working perfectly but towars the end it started showing the path but returning 'file not found' for everything (so will fix this in the future).

+addBGprocess():
+This accepts a pid as its argument.
+It allocates memory for a new background process, sets the pid of the new background process, and adds it to the linked list of background processes.
+The function returns the process ID of the added process.
+However, i have no idea whether the processes were actually running in the background or it was just printing a message that it was. even when adding the ampersand after 'ls' it was still outputting the ls output, which i wasnt sure if it was supposed to do?

 list() function:
 I thought a lot about which of the built in commands to fork as a child process.
 I ended up messing heavily with a lot of my existing code because I got caught up in trying to make most built-ins a child proccess that were then not communicating with the parent and frankly unneccesary.
 Only list() made sense, so I added implementation to check if '&' was at the end of the command line and fork a child process for list.
 I also was running into an issue where 'ls -l' wasn't working but if i defined the path, as '/bin/ls -l' it was.
 I tried using echo $PATH to check what was up but my shell wasn't recognizing those environment variables.
 I started implementing code to force it to regognize the '$', 'echo' and others but I decided to fix this later since there were other more important things to do.